Mesothelioma Updated Medically Reviewed 8 min read

 Pleural Mesothelioma: Symptoms & Treatment

-Pleural mesothelioma accounts for 80% of all cases.
-Learn about symptoms, staging, treatment options, and survival rates.
-73% survive 1 year with treatment.
+Pleural mesothelioma accounts for 81% of US cases (CDC 2003-2022).
+Learn about symptoms, staging, treatment options, and SEER 5-year survival of 12%.

 What Is Pleural Mesothelioma?

-Of all mesothelioma cases
+Of US mesothelioma cases (CDC)

 38 years